harryyan966/godcrat/DEVNOTES.md

 1. a mid-range FD
 2. a larger CD
 3. a VDD nearing +-90 degrees
+4. if a vehicle is crossing the future current vehicle in the near future or past, it is probably also doing that right now.

 a cutin vehicle ...
 1. a larger FD
 2. a mid-range CD
 3. a somewhat larger VDD
 4. velocity goes inwards
+5. if the vehicle is directly cutting in the future vehicle in the near future, it is probably cutting in right now.

 a cutout vehicle ...
 1. a larger FD